 Pickles & Bones: A Review

-I FINALLY made it to Pickles & Bones Barbecue up in Milford, and goddamn, man!
-That shit was good.
+I FINALLY made it to Pickles & Bones Barbecue up in Milford, and wow, man!
+That stuff was good.

-As a trucker I’ve had the fortune (or misfortune) of eating at BBQ joints across this great nation, and I can say for certain that this is one of my favorites.
+As a trucker I’ve had the fortune (or misfortune) of eating at BBQ joints across this great nation of ours, and I can say for certain that this is one of my favorites.
 From Massachusetts to North Carolina, from Tennessee to Texas, I’ve eaten it all, and seriously... the husband & wife team at Pickles & Bones know what they’re doing.

-I’ve noticed that at a lot of BBQ joints they’ll either serve you really good meat with shitty sides, or shitty meat with really good sides, and you will hardly ever find a place that serves both tasty meat AND tasty sides, but Pickles & Bones does.
+I’ve noticed that at a lot of BBQ joints they’ll either serve you really tasty meats with less-than-stellar sides, or less-than-stellar meats with really tasty sides, and you will hardly ever find a place that serves both tasty meat AND tasty sides, but Pickles & Bones does!

 NOTES: I forgot to cruise/creep around back to see if their smokers were going, though I’m sure they were because they’ve posted pics of their smokers running on here in the past.
 This is the true sign of a good BBQ joint.
 I once went to a joint where there was ZERO blue smoke in the sky, and I should’ve just left.
 But I didn’t 😕